ClickCease

 Is there an appeals process for catastrophic litigation cases in Maryland?

 Catastrophic litigation cases in Maryland are subject to the same appeals process as any other type of case.
-Appeal rights are provided by the Maryland Rules of Appellate Procedure and are available to any party who is dissatisfied with the outcome of a civil or criminal case.
+The Maryland Rules of Appellate Procedure provide appeal rights and are available to any party who is dissatisfied with the outcome of a civil or criminal case.

 The appeals process may involve one or more levels of review, depending on the nature of the case, and can involve the Maryland Court of Appeals, the highest appellate court in the state.
 The appeals process may also involve the Maryland Court of Special Appeals, which reviews cases from the lower courts.